manuel-uberti/filmsinwords/_posts/2019-02-06-retelling.md

 <!--more-->

-Nonetheless, biopics has always fascinated me, especially since I am an avid reader of biographies and autobiographies.
+Nonetheless, biopics have always fascinated me, especially since I am an avid reader of biographies and autobiographies.
 I enjoyed *Control* and *Love & Mercy*, and I loved *Bird* and *I’m Not There*.
 None of these has had the overwhelming power of *Ivan the Terrible* on me, but that’s because Sergei